-Making bath salt is an easy and gratifying craft that will transform your bath from an everyday experience to a spa-like retreat.
+Making bath salts is an easy and gratifying craft that will transform your bath from an everyday experience to a spa-like retreat.
 In addition to ingredients like baking soda, starches, moisturizing and essential oils, there are many types of salts that can be used in bath salts and one well-known ingredient that is actually not a salt.
 Additionally, iodized table salt is a salt, but should not be used for bath salts.
 It can cause a skin reaction and isn't recommended.

 The type of salt you select for your bath salt project will impact the final product and feel in the bath.
 For example, fine grain salt and will dissolve completely in the bath.
 A larger grain salt will take longer to dissolve and some grains may remain in the bath.
 Other salt choices will impact the mineral content of the bath.
 For example, Himalayan sea salt will create a very mineral heavy bath.